DAGWorks-Inc/burr/examples/multi-agent-collaboration/README.md

 There are three implementations:

 1. `hamilton_application.py` -- this uses [Hamilton](https://github.com/dagworks-inc/hamilton) inside the actions.
-2. `lecl_application.py` -- this uses LangChain's LCEL inside the actions.
+2. `lcel_application.py` -- this uses LangChain's LCEL inside the actions.
-3. `application.py` -- this tries to simplify the graph to have tool calling happen inside the actions.
+3. `application.py` -- this simplifies the graph to have tool calling happen inside the actions.

 # `hamilton_application.py` vs `lecl_application.py`: